 Staff can expect that members of the University Council and senior management will lead by example in actively promoting and complying with the Code.

 All staff are expected to act with integrity, which includes being aware of and acting within the laws that apply to their conduct.

 Essentially the Code is a public statement about how the University expects to be perceived and, ultimately, judged.
 All staff are required to comply with the Code.

 a) Fair, Safe and Ethical Environment

 An ethical environment relies upon individuals having responsibility for their own professional behaviour.
 The University has a responsibility to provide a safe, encouraging and supportive work environment that recognises and values staff diversity, abilities and contributions.
-All members of staff are entitled to be treated with respect and work in an environment free from discrimination, harassment, bullying or vilification.
+All members of staff are entitled to be treated with respect and work in an environment free from discrimination, harassment, bullying, violence (or threats of violence) or vilification.
 Equally, staff have a responsibility to act with integrity, honesty, transparency and impartiality in their dealings with colleagues, students and members of the wider community.

 b) Personal and Professional Behaviour

 Staff members are to perform any duties associated with their position diligently, impartially and conscientiously, to the best of their ability.

 In the performance of their duties, staff members are to:

 - Treat members of the public, students and other staff members with courtesy and sensitivity to their rights;